jhsoftware/simpledns-kb/179_http-redirector-plug-in.md

 NOTE: The plug-in also provides DNS host records (A- / AAAA-records) for the specified host names - pointing to the IP address that the plug-in listens for HTTP requests on (or NAT mapped public IP).
 If DNS for the specified host names is hosted only on this one DNS server, then you don't need to setup any other DNS records for the host names.
 However if the host names are served by multiple DNS servers (more typical primary/secondary setup) then you do need to setup matching A-records in local zones etc. as usual.
 Makes sure to point such A-records to the (public) IP address that the plug-in listens for HTTP requests on.

 NOTE: For redirection to work with HTTPS / SSL, you need bind an SSL certificate to the IP address / hostname / port used.
-This is done the same way as with the HTTP API - as described at [https://simpledns.plus/kb/163](https://simpledns.plus/kb/163).
+This is done the same way as with the HTTP API - as described [here](/kb/163).